Gateri-muriu/netflix_user_base_report/README.md

 iv.
 The country with the highest revenue is United State and the country with highest average revenue is United Kingdom.

 # Closing Thoughts
 This project enhanced my skills and provided valuable insights into data science job market.
-The findings from the analysis guide to prioritizing skills development and search efforts..
+The findings from the analysis guide to prioritizing skills development and search efforts.